bayer-science-for-a-better-life/molnet-geometric-lightning/README.md

 Don't fork it!
 Instead use the "Use this template" button at the top.
 This "forks" the code without the full commit history.
+For an example, see [this PR in a derived repo](https://github.com/bayer-science-for-a-better-life/eh-benchmark/pull/1/files).

 In addition to changing the dataset and model code, there are some other things you should update to get the most out of this template: